-As every person's skin properties are unique, the diagnosing physician must calibrate the device to the specific patient's skin, a process that takes merely a few seconds and allows personalized diagnosis, improving diagnostic process effectiveness as the PressureSafe device is designed to be indifferent to the skin color.
-Our technology is being developed to enable the assessment of different subdermal layers by scanning through these skin layers, thus improving the identification of the damage and assessing the subdermal damaged tissue volume, assisting with additional information to allow better treatment efficacy.
+developed to enable the assessment of different subdermal layers by scanning through these skin layers, thus improving the identification of the damage and assessing the subdermal damaged tissue volume, assisting with additional information to allow better treatment efficacy.
 Measuring the differences of subdermal fluid content and other biosignals, has been developed to detect early formation of pressure injuries and to "raise a flag" to allow the caregivers intervene and prevent their appearance.
 The bio-signals that our algorithm detects occur in the early inflammatory process, as soon as local subcutaneous tissue function is disturbed, and cells begin to be damaged.

-PressureSafe is a hand-held scanner we are developing to provide additional information as a decision support system (DSS), to support the care giver effectively with the main diagnostic problems of having ability to identify PI and to differentiate between Deep Tissue PI (before it becomes visible) and Stage 1 PI.
+PressureSafe is a hand-held scanner designed to provide additional information as a decision support system (DSS), to support the care giver effectively with the main diagnostic ability to identify PI and to differentiate between Deep Tissue PI (before it becomes visible) and Stage 1 PI.
 Deep tissue PI are serious, hospital-acquired deep PIs that form under intact skin, spread in deep tissues and eventually present themselves as full thickness wounds.
-The PressureSafe will be composed of: (a) a handheld optic probe device, which utilizes harmless infra-red light, that is placed for a few seconds on suspected areas; (b) a disposable probe tip component, changed between patients to avoid cross-contamination; (c) a machine learning software for ulcer development prediction, which creates a data collection and digitalization allowing patient's documentation and treatment monitoring; and (d) for home care use (by health professional), we are planning to develop a probe connected to a tablet or mobile phone, and integrated into a mobile application.
+The PressureSafe is composed of: (a) a handheld optic probe device, which utilizes harmless infra-red light, that is placed for a few seconds on suspected areas for performing mearurements; (b) a disposable probe tip component, changed between patients to avoid cross-contamination; (c) a software component containing machine learning algorithm for analyzing the collected data; and (d) software for connectivity and downloading the collected data and measurements results to the EMR/EHR systems used by the medical center or homecare company.

-PressureSafe is planned to be a non-invasive real-time optical monitoring device to support early intervention in PI treatment prior to skin breakage.I.
-We are developing our handheld device to perform a reflectance spectroscopy scan to generate information for the decision maker, while collecting data of subdermal physiological changes together with other bio-signals typical to early formation of PI in the three skin layers, thus detecting the appearance of life risking pressure injuries.
-PressureSafe will be able to detect changes at a depth of 1-5 mm in the skin, regardless of skin tone, by measuring differences of subdermal fluid content and bio-signals.
+PressureSafe is a non-invasive real-time optical monitoring device to support early intervention in PI treatment prior to skin breakage.
+The device performs a reflectance spectroscopy scan to generate information for the decision maker, while collecting data of subdermal physiological changes together with other bio-signals typical to early formation of PI in the three skin layers, thus detecting the appearance of life risking pressure injuries.
+PressureSafe is designed to detect changes at a depth of 1-5 mm in the skin, regardless of skin tone, by measuring differences of subdermal fluid content and bio-signals.
 As soon as local subcutaneous tissue function is disturbed and cells begin to disintegrate by pressure excreted upon by dependent body areas, our scanner is designed to be able to support detecting this as a very early inflammatory process.
 The technology will allow patient monitoring and immediate reading in a non-invasive way.
 It has the potential to help to reduce the number of PI dramatically, through early detection, making it attractive for public and private healthcare systems worldwide.

-PressureSafe Preliminary Studies and Development Plan
+PressureSafe Studies